mrdotan/apicv10/Misc/Exercises/ConfigureDeveloperToolkitExercise.md

 ### Step 1

-Download the developer toolkit and credetial files for your Operating System (OS) either from Cloud Manager or API Manager
+Download the developer toolkit and credetial files for your Operating System (OS) either from Cloud Manager or API Manager.

 ![](images/toolkit_download.png)